PradyMan4869/NLP_Project/README.md

 # NLP_Project
-This is the NLP project given to us by our college
+This is the NLP project given to us by our college.